 - Similarly, Comix Zone for the Sega Genesis.

-- Consider the mere existence of a Pirates of the Caribbean world in Kingdom Hearts II.
+- Consider the mere existence of a Pirates of the Caribbean world, called Port Royal in Kingdom Hearts II.
 It is a bit jarring, because it's done in a more realistic, grittier style than the anime/cartoon styles of the rest of the game. it's even Lampshaded.
 The protagonists are baffled upon landing on Port Royal and immediately comment that the world looks different.
-The same game also includes a world inspired by TRON, though the only live-action-style characters in that world are Tron himself and Sark.
-And perhaps because everything is blue and shiny, it meshes a bit better than Pirates.

 - One TV special with Backyard Sports characters had Chuck Downfield (animated) talking with live-action NFL stars.

 - Cosmic Osmo has a framed photo of himself with Jethro from The Beverly Hillbillies.

 - Nicktoons MLB features both Nickelodeon characters and real MLB players.

 - Some of the Garry's Mod animations that have realistic characters interacting with cartoonish characters (i.e. Left 4 Dead characters interacting with Team Fortress 2 characters) could count as this.